dcrodman/archon/README.md

 ### How-to

-Change your working directory to `build` e.g. run `cd build`.

 Run with `docker-compose up` - it will download required images and run both Postgres DB and the server.

-There are 3 services available in current docker-compose version:
+There are 4 services available in current docker-compose version:
 - `postgres` - PostgreSQL database with initial DB and tables created via script
 - `account` - account tool which creates initial account for login (can be disabled or commented out if not needed)
 - `server` - actual server running on 127.0.0.1 with PSO ports exposed
+- `analyzer` - the packet_analyzer tool

-In dockerized setup server is running same commands as in the manual setup so it contains all the tools bundled in the container.
+In the dockerized setup, the server is running the same commands as in the manual setup.

+\* Note: Once the account service runs successfully, it will fail on subsequent runs.

 ## Administration

 ### Updating the server

 While individual commits may at points break `master`, the current HEAD of `master` should at all times reference a fully functioning server.
-It should generally be safe to update your versiom by doing the following:
+It should generally be safe to update your version by doing the following:

     cd path-to-cloned-code
     git pull
-    mkdir bin
-    go build -o bin ./cmd/*
+    make build
-    cp build/* your-server-directory
+    cp bin/* your-server-directory

 At the time of writing Archon doesn't yet have a recommended way of doing a no-downtime upgrade.
 There are ways to mitigate this (like running a script to do this when nobody is connected) but